iscai-msft/core.testserver/README.md

     ```
 3. Run the server

     a.
-Run it in normal mode: Stay in the root of the repo and run `python app.py`
+Run it in normal mode: set the environment variable `FLASK_APP` to `"coretestserver"`

     b.
-Run it in debug mode: If you're in VSCode, you can click the debug button, click "Run and Debug", then select "Flask" from the drop down menu
+Run it in debug mode: If you're in VSCode, you can click the debug button, click "Run and Debug", then select "Flask" from the drop down menu, then set
+    the "path to application" as `"coretestserver"`.

 ## Writing mock apis